mlverse/mall/README.md

 #> # A tibble: 3 × 2
 #>   review                                        .translation
 #>   <chr>                                         <chr>
 #> 1 This has been the best TV I've ever used.
-Gr… Este ha sido el mejor televisor…
+Gr… Esta ha sido la mejor televisió…
 #> 2 I regret buying this laptop.
-It is too slow … Lamento haber comprado esta lap…
+It is too slow … Me arrepiento de comprar este p…
-#> 3 Not sure how to feel about my new washing ma… No estoy seguro de cómo sentirm…
+#> 3 Not sure how to feel about my new washing ma… No estoy seguro de cómo me sien…
 ```

 ### Custom prompt